sekertr/hass-n8n/README.md

 > For a more stable and production-ready experience, it is recommended to use
 > [Rbillion59's add-on repository](https://github.com/Rbillon59/hass-n8n).

+⚡️ A new release is automatically published within 5 minutes after a new n8n version becomes available.

 The first three digits `a.b.c` represent the official n8n version, while the optional fourth digit `.d` indicates additional modifications or bug fixes made by me.
 If no such changes were applied, the fourth digit may be omitted.